funnywayrush84/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, it's easy to overcomplicate things.
 But remember, clear and concise code that's easy to understand and maintain is often more valuable than complex, intricate solutions.
 Strive to write code that's simple, not just for you, but also for others who may read or modify it in the future."

 In essence, always aim for simplicity and clarity in your coding practices, as this leads to better readability, easier debugging, and improved scalability of your software projects.

+# 2024-01-08
+- Today's programming wisdom: "Premature optimization is the root of all evil." — Donald Knuth.

+In fewer than 200 words, this quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software and may divert attention from more critical design and architectural decisions.
+It suggests programmers should focus first on writing clear, correct, and easily understandable code, then optimize only when profiling identifies performance bottlenecks.